mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 a QUIC endpoint.
 This document also describes different options for implementing congestion control and rate adaptation for RoQ.

-This specification focuses on providing a secure encapsulation of RTP packets for transmission over QUIC.
+This specification focuses on providing a secure encapsulation of RTP and RTCP packets for transmission over QUIC.
 The expected usage is wherever RTP is used to carry media packets, allowing QUIC in place of other transport protocols such as TCP, UDP, SCTP, DTLS, etc. That is, we expect RoQ to be used in contexts in